 - National Institute of Private Investigation (NIPI)

-- Central Detective Training School (CDTS) for advanced modules
+- Central Detective Training School (CDTS)

 Step 3: Gain Real Field Experience